md-asad-azam/Glamour_website/README.md

-# Glamour_websie
+# Glamour_website
 I made this web when I was learning the very basics of webDev...

-this is a website for my client who hapens to be my aunt.... lol.
+this is a website for my client who happens to be my aunt.... lol.